The Markets Have Spring in their Step

 Europe, China, and Japan have all experienced strong stock gains in April, as well as year-to-date.
 Europe continues to work its way out of recession; however, the possibility of a Greek Exit is again back in focus.
 Greece is such a small country relative to the other European Union members, and most expect a potential exit to be manageable.
 China continues to work towards establishing the yuan as a global reserve currency.
 China has also lobbied to the International Monetary Fund to join the elite status of the U.S. dollar, the euro, and the Japanese Yen as a reserve currency.
 Additionally, the Chinese have also created a stock market that now accommodates individual and international investors, and it is possible that the Chinese amateur investor has helped to drive up Chinese stock prices.
 Chinese investors opened nearly 5 million trading accounts in March, alone.

 We continue to monitor all of these developments closely, and some of these issues are temporary.
 The dollar will remain strong on the near term, but no one expects that to be constant forever.
 The price of oil is low, however that too will eventually change as production and demand stabilize.
-However, if those two factors remain constant on the near term, as does consumer sentiment, then you can make a case for improving sales and stock prices as we work our way through 2015.
+However, if those two factors remain constant on the near term, as does consumer sentiment, then you can make a case for improving sales and stock prices as we work our way through these global market trends of 2015.